 As good as the 100% S2’s are, there are a few areas they could consider addressing:

 The S1 has an uncomplicated structure.
-From the top, the lens sits between the main frame and the nose piece at the bottome, that’s 3 simple pieces.
+From the top, the lens sits between the main frame and the nose piece, that’s 3 simple pieces.
 The S2 has a central bar, behind the lens, that connects the main frame and the nose piece.
 It isn’t altogether disruptive once on, but why the change?

 Each pair of glasses I own fog up This includes the S2.
 I don’t think there is any way to escape this.
 Like the S1, this only happens when one stops.
 Being in London, this happens often, especially when waiting at traffic lights.

 I accept that the S2 is designed to be understated.
 All the same, it would have been helpful to continue the raised lens as introduced by the original S1.
-It makes all the difference when in the tuck position.
+It makes all the difference when looking up and ahead on a descent.

 The low down